andrew/ultimate-awesome/README.md

 - [Awesome-GNN4TS](https://github.com/KimMeen/Awesome-GNN4TS) - [TPAMI 2024] Awesome Resources of GNNs for Time Series Analysis (GNN4TS).
 - [awesome-password-cracking](https://github.com/n0kovo/awesome-password-cracking) - A curated list of awesome tools, research, papers and other projects related to password cracking and password security.
 - [awesome-ios-developer](https://github.com/jphong1111/awesome-ios-developer) - List of awesome iOS & Swift stuff!.
-- [awesome-ai-for-science](https://github.com/ai-boost/awesome-ai-for-science) - A curated list of awesome AI tools, libraries, papers, datasets, and frameworks that accelerate scientific discovery — from physics and chemistry to biology, materials, and beyond.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
+- [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
-- [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 - [awesome-cyclejs](https://github.com/cyclejs-community/awesome-cyclejs) - A curated list of awesome Cycle.js resources.